diegzumillo/Ballbox/README.md

 **Features:**
 - ✅ Dynamic spheres and cubes with realistic physics
-- ✅ Static spheres and cubes
+- ✅ Static spheres and cubes.
+Which is also realistic, I suppose
 - ✅ Impulse-based collision resolution
 - ✅ Mass, velocity, and angular velocity control
-- ✅ Force application system
+- ✅ Force and torque application
 - ✅ Single header file
 - ✅ Data Oriented Design (to the best of my abilities, at least)
 - ⏳ Static SDFs (Signed Distance Functions.
 I need it for my other thing)
-- ⏳ Constraints, like hinges, springs (maybe)
+- ⏳ Constraints, like hinges, springs.
+So we can use boxes and spheres to build more complex objects.

 ## Quick Start